elijahcox/Wifi-Controlled-RC-Car/README.md

 # Wifi-Controlled-RC-Car
-This is a solo project that I completed for CSCE-462 (Microcontroller systems) last semester.
+This is a project that I completed for CSCE-462 (Microcontroller systems) last semester.
 It involves taking an original RC car from Amazon.com and converting it to be controlled remotely via SSH.
 It also features camera streaming capabilities.

 I achieved this by using a Raspberry Pi, a Pi camera module, two L298N motor drivers, a 12V rechargeable batttery, and a 3000 mAH portable power supply for the Pi.